tikoci/cligames/README.md

   > /container/config/set registry-url=https://ghcr.io
   > ```
   >
-  > **NOTE** Only registry one can be set at a time RouterOS, so setting `registry-url` will override whatever what set previously.
+  > **NOTE** Only one container registry  can be set at a time RouterOS, so setting `registry-url` will override the previous one.
+Existing containers are not effected by changing the registry.

 2. Create a VETH for use with `cligames` containers: